Understanding Motion from GraphsThe accompanying figure shows the... | Channels for Pearson+

 1

 Examine the graph of velocity v = f(t) over time t.
-The graph shows how the velocity of the particle changes with time.
+The particle stands still when its velocity is zero.

-Identify the points on the graph where the velocity reaches its maximum and minimum values.
-The greatest speed corresponds to the maximum absolute value of velocity, regardless of direction.
+Identify the sections of the graph where the velocity is zero.
+These are the points where the graph intersects the horizontal axis (v = 0).

-Observe that the graph has peaks and valleys.
-The highest peak or lowest valley indicates the greatest speed.
+Observe the graph and note that the velocity is zero between t = 4 seconds and t = 5 seconds.

 Verified video answer for a similar problem: